Segal Topoi and Natural Phenomena: Universality of Physical Laws

+We prove a partial converse to this result, namely that after taking a simplicial localization of such simplicial categories (\cite{DK1}, \cite{TV1}), we have $L\SetDplusK$ is isomorphic to $L(\SetD^+)^{\gC[K]^{\op}}$, and that if the latter Segal category is isomorphic to $L\SetDplusC$ (both isomorphisms in $\Ho(\SePC)$, the homotopy category of Segal pre-categories, i.e. the category of Segal categories), then the morphism $\LgCKop \rarr L\cC$ induced by $\gC[K]^{\op} \rarr \cC$ is an equivalence in $\SePC$ relative to Segal categories of prestacks. \\

-To go a little further, it is not a Segal topos of prestacks one should consider.
-For consistency purposes, as argued in \cite{RG1} and \cite{RG2}, it is really stacks we should consider.
-We show that if we endow $L\cC$ with a Segal topology, there is an associated topology on $\LgCKop$ as well, hence taking Bousfield localizations of $L\SetDplusC$ and $L(\SetD^+)^{\gC[K]^{\op}}$ with respect to their respective hypercovers, we get isomorphic Segal topoi of stacks.
-In other terms $\LSetDplusgCKop \cong L\SetDplusC$ implies getting isomorphic representations of natural phenomena after Bousfield localization, and the base Segal categories $L \gCKop$ and $L \cC$ giving rise to such phenomena are equivalent, i.e. correspond to the same intrinsic natural laws.
+To go a little further, it is not a Segal topos of prestacks one should consider if one is interested in modeling natural phenomena.
+Rather, as argued in \cite{RG} and \cite{RG2}, it is really stacks we should work with.
+If we endow $L\gC[K]^{\op}$ with a Segal topology, and we consider morphisms of Segal sites $L\gC[K]^{\op} \rarr L \cC$, taking Bousfield localizations of $L\SetDplusC$ and $L(\SetD^+)^{\gC[K]^{\op}}$ with respect to their respective hypercovers, we get isomorphic Segal topoi of stacks.
+In other terms $\LSetDplusgCKop \cong L\SetDplusC$ implies getting isomorphic representations of natural phenomena after Bousfield localization, and the base Segal categories $L \gCKop$ and $L \cC$ giving rise to such phenomena are equivalent relative to prestacks, i.e. correspond to the same intrinsic natural laws.
 This would point to a universality of physical laws.